Rebecca Miller: 2013–present

 In 2013, Miller published Jacob's Folly – a complex novel about an 18th-century French rake reincarnated as a housefly in modern-day New York with the ability to enter the other characters’ consciousness and influence them.
 Critic Maureen Corrigan praised the work, saying, "Miller's writing style is sensuous, and her individual stories expand, opulently, in scope and emotional impact."

 Miller wrote a screenplay neo-screwball comedy called Maggie's Plan, based upon an original story by Karen Rinaldi.
 Miller directed the film, shot primarily in Greenwich Village, in 2015.
 Maggie's Plan premiered at Toronto International Film Festival Special Presentations, and screened internationally, at the New York Film Festival, Montclair Film Festival, Berlin Film Festival, Dublin International Film Festival, San Francisco International Film Festival, USA Film Festival/Angelika Film Center Dallas, Denver Film Critics Society Women+Film Festival, Miami International Film Festival, and Sundance Film Festival.
 Sony Pictures Classics distributed Maggie's Plan in theaters.
 The ensemble cast includes Greta Gerwig, Julianne Moore, Ethan Hawke, Bill Hader and Maya Rudolph.
 Critic for Vanity Fair, Richard Lawson praised Maggie's Plan as "A smart, goofy delight!"
 Maggie's Plan was released in movies theaters in 2016.

 In 2023, she directed the romantic-comedy film She Came to Me.
+Her next project will be a biopic on Margaret Wise Brown entitled Moonsong: A Life in Seven Voices, and stars Julianne Moore and Elle Fanning.